Compare Tree Removal Quotes Now

 Trees that are removed by the council is in case they meet the following conditions.

 - They are becoming a nuisance to the public

 - Trees that pose danger to private property

-- Trees that are interfering with infrastructure such as power lines
+- Trees that are interfering or touching power lines

 - Infested trees